 Credit: pickledplum.com

-And this Vegan Shepherd’s Pie is exactly what the therapist ordered.
-It’s creamy, savory, and oh so comforting.
+This Vegan Shepherd’s Pie is creamy, savory and comforting.

 And lentils, mushrooms, and mushroom stock add meatiness and umami flavors.
 Meanwhile, the mashed potatoes make it very filling.